mayeedwin/vscode-pwa/README.md

 ### Release Notes

 > This beta version allows you to import Workbox and use cache strategies like a pro already!

-    - next ; web manifest
-    - html snippets
+Next add;

     - background sync
+    - push notification add
+    - app.webmanifest

 Initial release of vscode-pwa beta!